Arvindkrishna1997/densenet/README.md

    3. Convolutional 2d layer
    4. Average Pooling

-### hyper parameters and other essential attributes
+### Hyper parameters and other essential attributes

 * Input dimension = [100, 28, 28, 1] (Trained using batches of 100 images)
 * Ouput dimension = [10]